WHAT IS A PRECEPTOR?

 MASTER PRECEPTOR AWARDS

 The Master Preceptor Awards of the ACOFP recognize preceptors for their sustained commitment to excellence in the training, education, and mentoring of osteopathic medical students in family medicine.
 The purpose of this award is to recognize the dedicated practicing physicians who comprise the majority of the preceptors in our profession and is not exclusive to full-time teaching faculty of the colleges of osteopathic family medicine.
-The call for applications is now closed.
+The application cylcle for 2024 is now closed.